 From 7-10 pm, enjoy food, drink and the company of friends while hearing stories of adventure, mishap and discovery told by consummate storytellers.

-Tickets start at $50 and include admission, food and entertainment.
-Purchase tickets below or contact us at (708)497-7240 or firstname.lastname@example.org.
+Tickets start at $60 and include admission, food and entertainment.
+Purchase tickets at https://www.fartherscholar.org/events.
 See you there!